ndcbe/data-and-computing/notebooks/03/linear_algebra.md

 # Linear Algebra Primer

 This chapter is targeted at graduate students in **CBE 60258** who have not formally studied linear algebra.
 All students enrolled in **CBE 20258** should have already completed or be concurrently enrolled in an undergraduate linear algebra class and can skip this chapter.

-This chapter also includes advanced topics in linear algebra required for special topics covered in **CBE 60258**.
+We focus on the main ideas of the first six chapters of No Bullshit Guide to Linear Algebra by Ivan Savov (2020).
+The first chapter also serves as an introduction to programming in Python.

 **Chapter Learning Objectives**
 1. Review key linear algebra properties and decomposition methods